Disaster Alert Apps

-Android smartphone and tablet users have access to quite a few crisis, disaster and emergency apps.
+Android smartphone and tablet users have access to quite a few crisis, disaster recovery and emergency apps.
 Some are 5-star and some aren’t worth 5 seconds of your time.
 We’ve rounded up 15 of the best apps that will appeal to crisis management and disaster response professionals.
 Many will also be of interest to the average Android user.

 These are practical apps that you might find useful as you do your job.
 This list does not include apps related to personal safety—such as first aid guides—or general weather apps such as AccuWeather.